angelRicardoSZ/FDTD-Method/README.md

 **ch_1_1.py**.

-In this section a Gaussian pulse is propagated on th z-axis such that the electric field oscillates on the x-axis and the magnetic field on the y-axis, for this, Maxwell´s equations are solved in a vaccum.
+In this section a Gaussian pulse is propagated on th z-axis such that the electric field oscillates on the x-axis and the magnetic field on the y-axis, for this, Maxwell´s equations are solved in a vacuum.
 $$
 \frac{\partial E_{x}}{\partial t} =- \frac{1}{\epsilon_{0}} \frac{\partial H_{y}}{\partial z} \ \ \ \ \  (eq.
 1)
 $$